surya123866/TASK-MANAGER/README.md

 - Node.js
 - npm (Node Package Manager)
-- MongoDB (or another database of your choice)
+- SQL (or another database of your choice)

 ### Installation